torrejonv/teranode/docs/stores/utxo.md

 - The choice of implementation depends on the specific requirements of the BSV node, such as speed, data volume, persistence, and the operational environment.
 - Memory-based stores (like in-memory and Redis) are typically faster but may require additional persistence mechanisms.
-- Databases like Aerospike, Scylla, and PostgreSQL provide a balance of speed and persistence, suitable for larger, more complex systems.
+- Databases like Aerospike, and PostgreSQL provide a balance of speed and persistence, suitable for larger, more complex systems.
 - Nullstore and SQLite (especially in-memory) are more appropriate for testing, development, or lightweight applications.

+- Aerospike or Redis are strongly recommended for Production usage.

+### 5.3.
+Data Purging

+Stored data is automatically purged a certain TTL (Time To Live) period after it is created.
+This is done to prevent the datastore from growing indefinitely and to ensure that only relevant data (i.e. data that is spendable or recently spent) is kept in the store.

 ##  6. Directory Structure and Main Files